SurabhiDeb/AI_Business_Insight_Project/README.md

 ---

 ## How It Works
-1. **Data Generation** – Faker library creates synthetic sales and performance data.
+1. **Data Generation** – Faker library and NumPy creates synthetic sales and performance data.
 2. **ETL Pipeline** – Data is cleaned, merged, and aggregated using Pandas.
 3. **AI Summary** – A short executive summary is generated from KPIs.
 4. **Dashboard Visualization** – Streamlit displays KPIs, charts, and summaries interactively.